-I’ve worked in a range of multimedia roles at The Guardian, self-shooting hundreds of short films on a range of topics from politics to the arts.
-I covered global news stories such as the US election in 2008, Wikileaks revelations and Tunisian revolution.
-I’m passionate about the arts and have filmed with contributors such as Rem Koolhaus, Terence Conran, Jeremy Deller and Marina Abramovich.
-I also co-produced an augmented audio app which brought to life the dynamic history of London's King's Cross.
+She spent many years shooting and editing hundreds of short films on a range of topics from politics to the arts for The Guardian, covering global news stories such as the US election in 2008, Wikileaks revelations and the Arab Spring.
+She is passionate about the arts and has filmed with contributors such as Rem Koolhaus, Terence Conran, Jeremy Deller and Marina Abramovich.
+She also co-produced an augmented audio app which brought to life the dynamic history of London's King's Cross.

-I’ve been lecturing on VR recently at Royal Holloway University, University of the West of England and StoryFutures Academy, as well as serving on the jury for the Encounters Film Festival, Amnesty International Media Awards and VR Awards.
+She has lectured on VR at Royal Holloway University, University of the West of England and StoryFutures Academy, as well as serving on the jury for the Encounters Film Festival and Amnesty International Media Awards.